hodgesmr/Empress/README.md

 #Empress

-Empress is a bootstrapped blogging template the leverages [EmberJS](http://emberjs.com/) and GitHub.
+Empress is a bootstrapped blogging template that leverages [EmberJS](http://emberjs.com/) and GitHub.
 Empress lets you author your blog posts in [Markdown](http://daringfireball.net/projects/markdown/syntax), and uses git (and some Ruby hackery) to generate your blog on the fly.
 Empress leverages [Twitter Bootstrap](http://twitter.github.io/bootstrap/) to allow for easy styling.

 ![Empress](https://raw.github.com/hodgesmr/Empress/master/content/images/empress-screenshot.png "Empress")